-Pirates of the Caribbean Premieres: 2003 vs. 2017
+Pirates of the Caribbean Turns 15: Look Back at the Premiere

 A fifth film, Pirates of the Caribbean: Dead Men Tell No Tales, was announced in 2013.
 Plagued by production problems, the movie will make its long awaited debut in U.S. theaters on May 26.

-Disney has a lot riding on the fifth installment in the series, and it won't allow Depp's financial and personal problems to interfere with its shot at success.
+Disney has a lot riding on the fifth installment in the series, and it didn't allow Depp's financial and personal problems to interfere with its shot at success.
 "There were certainly days when our plans were challenged," production chief Sean Bailey told The Hollywood Reporter.
 "But no one should underestimate Johnny's passion and commitment to this character and franchise."

-Depp has yet to give any interviews to promote the film.
-Instead, he recently dressed up in character as Jack Sparrow last month to surprise Pirates of the Caribbean riders at Disneyland.
+Depp never gave any interviews to promote the film.
+Instead, he decided to dress up in character as Jack Sparrow last year to surprise Pirates of the Caribbean riders at Disneyland.

-The blockbuster's promotional tour kicked off Thursday with the world premiere at Shanghai Disney Resort—marking the first time a Hollywood movie ever premiered in Mainland China.
+The movie's promotional tour kicked off in May 2017 with the world premiere at Shanghai Disney Resort—marking the first time a Hollywood movie ever premiered in Mainland China.
 Bloom and Depp were joined by co-stars Javier Bardem, Geoffrey Rush and Brenton Thwaites, as well as by producer Jerry Bruckheimer and directors Joachim Rønning and Espen Sandberg.

 It was the first Pirates premiere Bloom had attended in 10 years.